GenZGalazytech/PLEXIS_AI/README.md

-# Image Search API - FastAPI Server
+# Image intelligence - FastAPI Server

 A FastAPI-based backend service for AI-powered image search using CLIP (Contrastive Language-Image Pre-Training) embeddings.
 This service allows users to upload images and search them using natural language queries with semantic understanding.